datalad/datalad.org/content/pages/integrations.rst

 :save_as: integrations.html
 :url: /integrations.html

-Hanke, M., Pestilli, F., Wagner, A., Markiewicz, C., Poline, J. & Halchenko, Y. (2021).
-In defense of decentralized research data management.
-Neuroforum, 27(1), 17-25. https://doi.org/10.1515/nf-2020-0037
+The paper "`In defense of decentralized research data management

-reviews how varying requirements of independent scientific stakeholders can be addressed by a scalable and uniform dRDM (decentralized research data management) solution such as DataLad, which is used as an infrastructure component or utility in a growing number of services and software packages:
+<https://doi.org/10.1515/nf-2020-0037>`__" (dRDM) reviews how requirements
+different scientific stakeholders can be addressed by a scalable and uniform dRDM solution, such as DataLad, which is used as an infrastructure component or utility in a growing number of services and software packages:

 - The `OpenNeuro <https://openneuro.org>`__ data portal uses DataLad for logistics, and provides a service to access all datasets on